-ARTICLE 45: UNION ACTIVITIES, RIGHTS, AND STEWARDS
+ARTICLE 45 - UNION ACTIVITIES, RIGHTS, AND STEWARDS

-45.1 Staff Representatives
+45.1 Staff Representatives.

-A. Within thirty (30) calendar days from the effective date of this Agreement, the Union shall provide IHME HR and the Office of Labor Relations a list of staff representatives.
-The Union shall provide written notice to the Employer of any changes within thirty (30) calendar days of the change.

-B. Staff representatives may access University premises to carry out representational activities.
+- A. The Union shall provide written notice to IHME HR and the Office of Labor Relations of any changes to their list of staff representatives within thirty (30) calendar days of the change. - B. Staff representatives may access University premises to carry out representational activities.
 The representative shall notify local management prior to their arrival and shall not interrupt the normal operations of the institution.
 The staff representative may meet with bargaining unit employees in non-work areas during non-work times.